Advantages / disadvantages

 Nix learning curve

-Nix has a well-known steep learning curve, and uneven documentation.
+Nix is known for its steep learning curve and uneven documentation.

-Make sure to experiment with the Nix ecosystem first, before deploying Nix-based packages into production.
+Be sure to experiment with the Nix ecosystem before deploying Nix-based packages into production.

 • running tests